Courses of Study

 EC471s Seminar: Global Production Many goods and services include components that are produced in multiple countries.
 Global production chains are organized within multinational enterprises or may take place through contractual arrangements.
 Studies the determinants of cross-border investment and production and their implications for the welfare of people in all countries.
 Readings are drawn largely from recent original research papers.
 An original empirical research project provides a deeper understanding of how economic research is conducted and evolves.
 Oral communication skills are developed through class discussion, presentations, and debates.
 Prerequisite: Economics 224, 393 (may be taken concurrently), and senior standing as an economics or global studies major.
 Four credit hours.
 Waldkirch

-EC475f Seminar: Economics of Global Health Exposes students to emerging issues in the economics of global health.
+EC475s Seminar: Health and Economic Development Exposes students to emerging issues in the economics of global health.
 By integrating economic theory and recent empirical work using detailed survey data and experiments, we analyze problems facing developing populations and policies aimed at their solutions.
 We consider extreme poverty and hunger, child mortality, health-care delivery and provider quality, and the relationship between income, poverty, and health.
 Attention will also be given to global health policy and empirical evidence of the success or failure of policies that target maternal and infant health, anemia, HIV, and malaria.
 Relies heavily on applying concepts covered in statistics, econometrics, and intermediate microeconomics to reading, discussing, and conducting empirical research.
 Prerequisite: Economics 224, 393 (may be taken concurrently), and senior standing as an economics major.
 Four credit hours.
 LaFave

 EC479f Seminar: Auctions A successfully designed auction depends on the idiosyncrasies of the market being studied.
 While this makes it difficult to achieve general results, it opens the door to endless applications in need of customized policy advice.
 Students will learn the core auction formats and some classic theoretical results that provide a benchmark for even the most recent auctions research.
 They will learn simple empirical strategies that allow these models (and the behavior they predict) to be married with real-world data.
 Students will develop the tools needed for conducting, and will be required to produce, original auctions research.
 Prerequisite: Economics 224, 393 (may be taken concurrently), and senior standing as an economics major.
 Four credit hours.
 Hubbard

 [EC482] Senior Thesis A continuation of a year-long research project, beginning with Economics 491 in the fall semester.
 The completed research is to be presented in written form and as part of the Colby Liberal Arts Symposium.
-Prerequisite: Economics 491, senior standing as an economics major, and permission of the sponsor.
+Prerequisite: Economics 451 and 491, concurrent enrollment in EC452, senior standing as an economics major, and permission of the sponsor.
 Four credit hours.

 EC484s Senior Honors Thesis A continuation of a year-long research project, beginning with Economics 491 in the fall semester.
 The completed research is to be presented in written form and as part of the Colby Liberal Arts Symposium.
-Prerequisite: Economics 491, senior standing as an economics major, permission of the sponsor, and successful proposal defense.
+Prerequisite: Economics 451 and 491, concurrent enrollment in EC452, senior standing as an economics major, permission of the sponsor, and successful proposal defense.
 Four credit hours.
-Faculty

 EC491f, 492s Independent Study Independent study devoted to a topic chosen by the student with the approval of the department.
 Prerequisite: Permission of the sponsor.
 One to four credit hours.
 Faculty